JoeFry15/privacy-dashboard/README.md

 The dashboard allows users to:

     - See known leaks of their data
-    - Request their data to be deleted
+    - Request deletion of their data
     - Request access to their data

-To see data leaks from your account, navigate to the "Leaks" page and enter your account information.
-The dashboard will display any known data leaks associated with your account.
+To see data leaks from your account, navigate to the "Leaks" page.

-To request your data to be deleted, navigate to the "Deletion" page and enter your account information.
-The dashboard will submit a request to the data controller to delete your data.
+To copy email templates requesting deletion of your data, navigate to the "Deletion" page.

-To request access to your data, navigate to the "Access" page and enter your account information.
-The dashboard will submit a request to the data controller to access your data.
+To copy email templates requesting access to your data, navigate to the "Access" page.
-Contributing